 Alpacas are shorn in a cruelty-free manner every 12 to 18 months and can produce different tiers of quality alpaca wool.
 An adult alpaca can produce 7kg of fiber of which 3kg top tier-quality alpaca fiber.
 Also, an alpaca will produce second and third quality tiers of fiber, which can easily result in 4kg of lower tier quality as well.
 The rest of the alpaca fleece can be blended with other fibers to create woven textiles for clothing and accessories.

 8. Color Shading

 Over 16 distinctive natural colors occur within alpacas world wide, with an astonishing amount of 200 unique and amazing color tones.
 Traditional colors range from Ivory White to a bright Blond, rare Ruby, deep Amber, tasty Cacao, or a swirling Caramel.
 The superiority of alpaca fleece is confirmed in a practical and visual way.
 Want to know more about their colors and given names, even the Limited Editions?
-Check out our original Alpaca Toys for a complete overview!
+Check out our original Alpaca Toysfor a complete overview!

-Learning About Alpacas to learn all there is to know about their natural impact.
+Alpacas are known for their minimal ecological footprint on the environments they inhabit.
+In contrast to sheep, they do not harm the environment with sheer force.
+Want to know more about the sustainable traits of alpacas, read the blogpost Learning About Alpacas to learn all there is to know about their natural impact.
 Choosing for alpaca products is choosing for the type of wool that's sustainable and has got one of the lowest impacts on nature.